 - 1. Keep morphological taxonomy samples and DNA samples separate. - 2.
+Tape the lids of all sample jars and bottles with electrical tape.
+This helps prevent leaks and ethanol fumes from fading the sample labels. - 3.
 Place sealed sample bottles into one or several gallon-sized resealable zip-top bags, grouped by site.
-Sample bottles are acceptable "inner containers" required for shipping. - 3.
-Line a Group II cardboard box with a heavy-duty trash bag. - 4.
+Sample bottles are acceptable "inner containers" required for shipping. - 4.
+Line a Group II cardboard box with a heavy-duty trash bag. - 5.
 Place all sample jars right-side up inside the trash bag, inside the Group II cardboard shipping box.
-Add Grade 2 Vermiculite in the trash bag liner as needed to take up excess space in container and cushion samples. - 5.
+Add Grade 2 Vermiculite in the trash bag liner as needed to take up excess space in container and cushion samples. - 6.
 Navigate to the "Shipping Information for External Facilities" document on CLA's NEON intranet site.
 Check whether items such as permits or cover letters are required in the shipment.
-Check this document often as instructions are subject to change. - 6.
+Check this document often as instructions are subject to change. - 7.
 Prepare a shipping inventory detailing the contents of the shipment, using the protocol-specific templates found on CLA's NEON intranet site (RD[11].
-Include a printed copy of the shipping inventory in the shipment box in a zip-top bag. - 7.
-Save the inventory with the following naming convention: "DXX\MOD\ShippingInventory\YYYYMMDD\XofX" - a.
-Example: "D05\ZOO\ShippingInventory\20161202\1of1"
+Include a printed copy of the shipping inventory in the shipment box in a zip-top bag. - 8.
+Save the inventory with the following naming convention: - "DXX MOD ShippingInventory YYYYMMDD XofX" - a.
+Example: "D05_ZOO_ShippingInventory_20161202_1of1" - 9.
+Complete packing slip, address shipment, and ship ground to the destination(s) specified in the CLA "Shipping Information for External Facilities" document on CLA's intranet site. - a.
+Follow instructions for shipping ETOH in limited quantity ground shipments in AD[03]. - b.
+DNA samples do not need to be shipped on ice. - 10.
+Email an electronic copy of the shipping manifest and tracking number to the email addresses listed in the CLA "Shipping Information for External Facilities" document, including the NEON CLA email address.